noheadx/noheadx.github.io/_posts/2022-04-04-the_step_back.md

 date: 2022-04-03
 excerpt_separator: <!--excerpt-end-->
 ---
-Why you should consider taking a career move that might look like a step back
+Taking a Step Back to Leap Forward: A Reflection on Career Choices
 <!--excerpt-end-->
-## The step back
-I recently took on a new position.
-Looking at my CV, I happen to do that every 2-3 years for different reasons...but that's another post.
-While I am writing this specific post is: after CTO'ing companies since 2015, I am taking on a role that some people might see as a step back: I'll start as a __Director of Engineering__.  \
-The quite obvious question is: why?
-For sure, it's not out of despair.
-The open positions for CTOs are vast; 10-20 companies alone have contacted me for a CTO role in the past months.

-* The __first reason__ is that I don't believe in the titles as motivation; it's neither a reward nor a recognition.
-You can put any golden tag on it, but it's about roles and responsibilities in the end.
-Every company has specific HR, accounting, sales, or IT duties.
-These responsibilities need to be filled by people with particular roles.
-Like on any movie set, you have actors, directors, make-up artists, screenwriters, costume designers, etc., and it's the fulfillment of every single role that makes a great outcome.
+## Taking a Step Back to Leap Forward: A Reflection on Career Choices
+In my recent professional journey, I find myself assuming a new position, a role that some might perceive as a step back – the position of a __Director of Engineering__.
+Glancing at my CV, one might observe a pattern of transitioning roles every 2-3 years, each shift motivated by distinct reasons, but that's a discussion for another post.
+Why this apparent downgrade, you might wonder?
+Certainly not out of desperation.
+The CTO job market is thriving, with numerous companies actively seeking individuals for such roles.
+Over the past months alone, I've been approached by 10-20 companies interested in hiring a CTO.
+So, what's the rationale behind this move?

+### Reevaluating Titles and Motivation
+The _first and foremost reason_ is my belief in roles and responsibilities over mere titles.
+Regardless of the golden tags bestowed upon a position, it's the fulfillment of duties that genuinely matters.
+Much like a movie set, every organization requires a diverse set of roles – actors, directors, make-up artists, and more.
+The synergy of each role contributes to the overall success.
+Titles, for me, are not motivations or rewards; they are markers of specific responsibilities that need to be fulfilled.

+###Navigating Diverse Interpretations of Roles
-* The __second reason__ is that every company has a different understanding and interpretation of a role.
-I have seen companies that defined the CTO role strategically, separating all operational responsibilities like infrastructure and software engineering from it, with only architects and designers left.
-On the other hand, especially in startups, a CTO can be a hands-on engineer, hiring developers, negotiating MS Office contracts, ordering printers, and building a production infrastructure.
-While my personal interpretation leans towards the first, company size, time to market, and financial limitations may require a CTO of the latter.
-I have learned that it's the most important thing to me to stick to my beliefs which reduces the number of potential employers that agree with my view of the role.
+The _second reason_ stems from the diverse interpretations of roles across different companies.
+I've encountered companies that strategically define the CTO role, segregating operational responsibilities from it and leaving only architects and designers.
+Conversely, in startup environments, a CTO might be hands-on, engaged in tasks ranging from hiring developers to negotiating contracts and managing infrastructure.
+While my inclination aligns with the former, the varying demands of company size, time to market, and financial constraints might necessitate a CTO of the latter.
+Staying true to my beliefs narrows potential employers, but it's a conscious choice for alignment.

-* The __third reason__ is the impact of the role.
-I still want to change the world.
-That is why I became involved in technology.
-If I see the chance to have a fundamental impact on an industry or people's life, I will take it.
-We have the luxury of earning money with something we'd be doing anyway.
-We know how to build software, organize work, and run a product on infrastructure.
-We should use that knowledge whenever we can to do good.
+###Prioritizing Impact
+The _third reason_ revolves around the impact of the role.
+Despite the shift, my innate desire to fundamentally impact industries or people's lives remains unwavering.
+The luxury of earning a living from something inherently enjoyable, like technology, should be harnessed to do good in the world.
+Changing the world remains a driving force behind my professional choices.

-I am taking on a role that seems "beneath" me for the aforementioned reasons.
-Also, it's a review of my professional career so far.
-What have I learned in the past years?
-Can I align organizational change with technology more successfully when focussing on one part of it instead of the whole picture? <br>
+Taking on a role that might seem "beneath" me is a deliberate move, part of a reflective review of my professional trajectory.
+It prompts questions about lessons learned and the effectiveness of aligning organizational change with technology when focusing on a specific facet rather than the entire spectrum.

+###The Power of Prioritization
-From experience, we know that focussing on one thing will make this thing happen - with the price of other things not happening.
-This is also known as prioritization.
-Whenever you're struggling with your workload, think of prioritization as a tool for structure.
-So I am applying that to my professional life while still being able to look at myself in the mirror every morning. <br> To make a step forward.
+Drawing from experience, focusing on one aspect ensures its success but often at the expense of other priorities.
+Prioritization, a familiar concept in managing workloads, becomes a tool for structural clarity.
+In my professional life, this translates into a focused approach while maintaining the ability to face myself in the mirror every morning.
+This step back is not a regression but a strategic move – exploring whether concentrating on specific areas can yield more impactful results.
+It's a deliberate step to reassess, realign, and ultimately take a leap forward in the ever-evolving landscape of technology and leadership.